Robert W. Gore

 Robert W. Gore (April 15, 1937 – September 17, 2020) was an American engineer and scientist, inventor and businessman.
-Gore led his family's company, W. L. Gore & Associates, in developing applications of polytetrafluoroethylene (PTFE) ranging from computer cables to medical equipment to the outer layer of space suits.
+Gore led his family's company, W. L. Gore & Associates, which was founded by his father Bill Gore, in developing applications of polytetrafluoroethylene (PTFE) ranging from computer cables to medical equipment to the outer layer of space suits.
 His most significant breakthrough was likely the invention of Gore-Tex, a waterproof and breathable fabric popularly known for its use in sporting and outdoor gear.

 Early life and education

 Robert Gore was born in Salt Lake City, Utah on April 15, 1937, to Wilbert "Bill" and Genevieve "Vieve" Gore.
 His family relocated to near Newark, Delaware in 1950, to be near his father's work at the DuPont Experimental Station in Wilmington, Delaware.
 The Gore family stayed with friends for several months while Bob's father built their house.
 Bob attended school in Newark beginning in eighth grade.

 Gore graduated with a bachelor's degree in chemical engineering at the University of Delaware in 1959.
 With his wife and son, he moved to University Village in September 1959 to attend graduate school.
 He completed his graduate studies at the University of Minnesota, earning an MS and then a PhD in chemical engineering in 1963.